The Eco Resilience Initiative

 Yet, there are also concerns.

-Our environmental challenges along with mounting mental health challenges, particularly among young adults, reflect a disconnection from from self, others, and nature.
+Our environmental challenges along with mounting mental health concerns, particularly among young adults, reflect a disconnection from from self, others, and nature.

 Developing the skills of well-being along with nature-based learning and practice can help.

-The Eco Resilience Initiative responds to these growing concerns by helping participants cultivate personal well-being, happiness, and a deeper sense of connection.
+The Eco Resilience Initiative responds directly to these growing concerns.

 Through CALM Community Convos, participants explore what feels meaningful—and what may be missing—in their lives, while developing nature-based wellness practices.

-Our unique Eco Resilience Workshops offer training in practical skills for well-being and ecological awareness, empowering individuals to integrate these tools into their work, families, and daily lives.
-In doing so, participants become compassionate stewards of personal, community, and environmental health at the local level.
+Our unique Eco Resilience Workshops offer training in practical skills for well-being and ecological awareness, empowering individuals to integrate these tools into their work places, families, and daily lives.

 Cohort Programs